Supporting the development of a more comprehensive understanding of the sustainability of your city or region

 The methodology is central to the approach used by the ‘Integrated Strategic Planning and Public-Private Partnerships Initiative’ organized by Metropolis, 2012–2013.
 A workshop was held in New Delhi, 26–27 July 2012, and senior planners from New Delhi, Hyderabad and Kolkata used two of the assessment tools in the ‘Circles of Sustainability’ toolbox to develop a visual perception of the sustainability of their cities, as did urban professionals from Tehran and Sao Paulo.

-Colleagues in the state of Paraná, Brazil, has done work in trialling this tool and translating it into Portugese.
+Colleagues in the state of Paraná, Brazil, have done undertaken work trialling this tool and translating it into Portugese.

 Further information and feedback